WilliamAlexanda/Bio-Skin/README.md

 Please check the project homepage for more detail: https://williamalexanda.github.io/Bio-Skin/

-Chekcthe Open_Bio-Skin for code and hardware: https://github.com/WilliamAlexanda/Open_Bio-Skin
+Chekc the Open_Bio-Skin for code and hardware: https://github.com/WilliamAlexanda/Open_Bio-Skin